-5.2 An annual audit shall be performed by an independent public accounting firm, which will issue an opinion on the annual financial statements, along with a management letter identifying areas needing improvement, if necessary.

-5.3 Full disclosure shall be provided in the financial statements and bond representations.

-5.3.1 Upon request, all departments will provide notice of all significant events and financial and related matters to the Finance Director for the City's annual disclosures to the municipal markets as required by SEC Regulation 15-C-2-12.
+- the general fund, assigned fund balance represents the remaining amount that is not restricted or committed. - 5.2.4 Unassigned fund balance is the residual classification for the City's general fund and includes all spendable amounts not contained in the other classifications.
+In other funds, the unassigned classification will be used only to report a deficit balance resulting from overspending for specific purposes for which amounts had been restricted, committed, or assigned. - 5.2.5 The City will disclose information about the processes through which constraints are imposed on amounts in the committed and assigned classifications. - 5.3 An annual audit shall be performed by an independent public accounting firm, which will issue an opinion on the annual financial statements, along with a management letter identifying areas needing improvement, if necessary. - 5.4 Full disclosure shall be provided in the financial statements and bond representations. - 5.4.1 Upon request, all departments will provide notice of all significant events and financial and related matters to the Finance Director for the City's annual disclosures to the municipal markets as required by SEC Regulation 15-C-2-12.
 Full disclosure will be provided in the financial statements and bond representations.
-Significant events include delinquencies and defaults related to the City's bonds, adverse tax opinions or events affecting the tax exempt status of bonds, the release, substitutions or sale of property securing repayment of bonds and other events having a significant impact on the City's finances and outstanding bonds.
+Significant events include delinguencies and defaults related to the City's bonds. adverse tax opinions or events affecting the tax exempt status of bonds, the release. substitutions or sale of property securing repayment of bonds and other events having a significant impact on the City's finances and outstanding bonds.
 The Finance Director will notify all Nationally Recognized Municipal Securities Information Repositories of these significant events.

-5.3.2 The City's asset capitalization policy is to capitalize and depreciate assets greater than \$10,000 with a useful life beyond one year.
-Capital assets costing less than \$10,000 or having a useful life of one year or less will be treated as operating expenditures.

-5.4 Up-to-date accounting and budgeting information shall be available online to all management and authorized support staff.
+- 5.4.2 The City's asset capitalization policy is to capitalize and depreciate assets greater than \$10,000 with a useful life beyond one year.
+Capital assets costing less than \$10,000 or having a useful life of one year or less will be treated as operating expenditures. - 5.5 Up-to-date accounting and budgeting information is available online to all management and authorized support staff.
 Quarterly actual-to-budget reports showing the current status of revenues and expenditures shall be prepared and distributed to appropriate legislative, staff and management personnel in a timely manner and made available for public inspection.

-6. Financial Planning Policies
+6 Financial Planning Policies

-6.1 The Finance Department, collaborating with other departments, will prepare a long-term financial plan for each fund, phased in so that all funds are planned by the end of each fiscal year, to promote responsible planning for the use of resources.
-The long-term financial plans will include projected revenues, expenditures and reserve balances for the next five years for all funds, except the golf course fund, which shall include a ten-year financial plan, and the water and wastewater funds, which shall include twenty-year financial plans.

-6.2 The City's financial plan should be strategic, reflecting the City Council and community priorities for service while providing resources that fund desired service levels.

-6.3 Long-term projections of revenues and expenditures will be based upon disclosed assumptions, and prepared consistent with best practices established by the GFOA.
+- 6.1 The Finance Department, collaborating with other departments, will prepare a long-term financial plan for each fund, phased in so that all funds are planned by June 30, 2015, to promote responsible planning for the use of resources.
+The long-term financial plans will include projected revenues, expenditures and reserve balances for the next five years for all funds, except the golf course fund, which shall include a ten-year financial plan, and the water and wastewater funds, which shall include twenty-year financial plans. - 6.2 The City's financial plan should be strategic, reflecting the City Council and community priorities for service while providing resources that fund desired service levels. - 6.3 Long-term projections of revenues and expenditures will be based upon disclosed assumptions, and prepared consistent with best practices

-6.4 The long-term financial plans will be integral to the development of the annual budget.
+- established by the Government Finance Officers Association. - 6.4 The long-term financial plans will be integral to the development of the annual budget.

-7. Debt Policy
+7 Debt Policy